 All Airbus A350-1000s have Qsuites

 Qatar Airways currently has 24 Airbus A350-1000s, and all of those jets feature Qsuites.
 This is the only aircraft type in the fleet where every plane features Qsuites.
-Qatar Airways is continuing to take delivery of these jets, and at this point none of the A350-1000s are grounded anymore.
+Qatar Airways is continuing to take delivery of these jets, so this fleet will continue to grow.

-Qatar Airways has nine Boeing 777-200LRs, and seven of those feature Qsuites (the others feature business class seats in a 2-2-2 configuration).
-So while it’s not guaranteed, you have good odds (~78%) of getting Qsuites when flying the 777-200LR.
+Qatar Airways has seven Boeing 777-200LRs, and five of those feature Qsuites (the others feature business class seats in a 2-2-2 configuration).
+So while it’s not guaranteed, you have good odds (~71%) of getting Qsuites when flying the 777-200LR.
+Unfortunately there don’t seem to be firm plans to reconfigure the remaining two jets.

 Most Boeing 777-300ERs have Qsuites

-The Boeing 777-300ER is the backbone of Qatar Airways’ fleet, as the carrier has 56 of these, including five former Cathay Pacific jets and three former Virgin Australia jets.
-Of these planes, 38 feature Qsuites (~68%), 10 feature Qatar Airways’ old 2-2-2 business class (~18%), five feature Cathay Pacific’s 1-2-1 reverse herringbone configuration (~7%), and three feature Virgin Australia’s 1-2-1 reverse herringbone configuration (~5%).
+The Boeing 777-300ER is the backbone of Qatar Airways’ fleet, as the carrier has 57 of these, including five former Cathay Pacific jets and three former Virgin Australia jets.
+Of these planes, 38 feature Qsuites (~67%), 10 feature Qatar Airways’ old 2-2-2 business class (~18%), six feature Cathay Pacific’s 1-2-1 reverse herringbone configuration (~11%), and three feature Virgin Australia’s 1-2-1 reverse herringbone configuration (~5%).

 A while back Qatar Airways had a higher percentage of 777-300ERs with Qsuites, but some of the 777s with the old business class have been brought back into service.
 That was initially due to A350s being grounded, but these planes are now needed to keep up with Qatar’s huge network.